Resources & downloads

 Post 1:

-FREE-TXT ‘3G’ to 550 to check you can stay connected
+FREE-TXT ‘3G’ to 550 to check your mobile device.

 Learn more > www.3Gshutdown.co.nz